du-cassoulet/cassou-script/README.md

 ```

 #### Create a String from a List
+> This exemple shows the way to create a string from a list using the *'join' built-in function*.
 ```
 set fruits = ["banana", "pineapple"];
 set fruitString = join(", ", fruits);